 Go to Settings > Photos > disable Shared Albums.

 10. Set Messages to Auto-Delete

+Go to Settings > Messages > scroll down tap on Keep Messages.
 On the next screen, tap on either 30 Days or 1 Year – Depending on how long you want to keep record of messages on your device

 11. Delete Voicemail Messages

-Open the Phone app on your iPhone and tap on Voicemail tab located in the bottom menu.
+Open the Phone app > tap on the Voicemail tab located in bottom menu.

 On the next screen, you can go through Voicemail Messages and delete them.